Rheinmetall Rh-120: Background

 In 1963, Germany and the United States had already embarked on a joint tank program, known as the MBT-70.
 The new tank carried a crew of three, with the driver in the turret, an automatic loader for the main gun, a 20 mm autocannon as secondary armament, an active hydropneumatic suspension and spaced armour on the glacis plate and front turret.
 The new tank concept also had improved armament, a 152 mm missile-launching main gun, designed to fire the MGM-51 Shillelagh anti-tank missile.
 However, the German Army was interested in a tank gun which could fire conventional ammunition.
 Although there were attempts to modify the 152 mm tank gun to do so, the process proved extremely difficult, and the Germans began development of the future Rheinmetall 120 mm gun instead.

-In 1967, the German ministry of defense decided to re-open a Leopard 1 improvement program, known as the Vergoldeter Leopard ('Gilded Leopard'), later renamed the Keiler ('Wild Boar').
+In 1967, the German ministry of defence decided to re-open a Leopard 1 improvement program, known as the Vergoldeter Leopard ('Gilded Leopard'), later renamed the Keiler ('Wild Boar').
 Krauss-Maffei was chosen as the contractor, and two prototypes were developed in 1969 and 1970.
 This program grew into the Leopard 2; the first prototype of the new tank was delivered in 1972, equipped with a 105 mm smoothbore main gun.
 Between 1972 and 1975, a total of 17 prototypes were developed.
 The new 120 mm gun's ten-year development effort ended in 1974.
 Ten of the seventeen turrets built were equipped with 105 mm smoothbore guns, and the other seven were equipped with larger, 120 mm, guns.
 Another program aimed to mount the 152 mm missile-gun was also begun in an attempt to save components from the MBT-70, but in 1971 the program was ended for economic reasons.
 Instead, the Germans opted for Rheinmetall's 120 mm L/44 smoothbore tank gun.